 - provide better and more timely information about what is happening

-- improve procedures so the same problems do not occur again: for example, to introduce new guidelines to clarify its enforcement priorities.
+- improve procedures so the same problems do not occur again: for example, by introducing new guidelines to clarify its enforcement priorities.

-We may also ask the council to pay a financial remedy to remedy significant injustice which cannot be addressed in other ways.
+We may also ask the council to pay a financial payment to remedy significant injustice which cannot be addressed in other ways.

 Examples of some complaints we have considered